 AI Writing assistant

 Improve your content with the help of the AI writing assistant.
-From building the outline to rewriting content from a competitor and generating FAQs from competitors’ content to use on your articles, WriterZen’s AI Writing Assistant has well over 40 templates and is trained with billions of words to produce content that can hardly distinguish from human-made content.
+From building the outline to rewriting content from a competitor and generating FAQs from competitors’ content to use in your articles, WriterZen’s AI Writing Assistant has well over 40 templates and is trained with billions of words to produce content that can hardly be distinguished from human-made content.

 Here’s a video that shows WriterZen’s AI content writing tool.